ladystensberg/bizee-bird-store/README.md

-Introduction to the app with one or more screenshots.
-List of the technologies used.
-Links to your Trello board and deployed app in a Getting Started section.
-Descriptions of any Unsolved Problems (if any).
-Descriptions of Future Enhancements.

 # Introduction
 BiZee Bird Store is an e-commerce site that sells birdseed.
 It was created for [The BiZee Bird Store](http://www.bizeebird.com) of Beaverton, Oregon.